ERC

 Different channels and servers may have different language encodings.

-In addition, it is possible to translate the messages that ERC uses into multiple languages.
-Please contact the developers of ERC at erc-discuss@gnu.org if you are interested in helping with the translation effort.
+multiple languages.
+Please contact the Emacs developers if you are interested in helping with the translation effort.

 Users can load scripts (e.g., auto greeting scripts) when ERC starts up.